 When adjusting your approach, don’t hesitate to learn from others.
 This could be the difference between success and continuing down the same old path.

 Below, we’ll examine nine good financial habits.
 Let’s get started!

-1. Have a Budget
+1. Have a budget.

 When you know how much you earn, it’s much easier to determine how much you can comfortably spend each month.

-If you’re paying a high interest rate on debt, and you had the opportunity to pay a lower rate that might lessen your monthly payment, why wouldn’t you?
+f you’re paying a high interest rate on debt, and you had the opportunity to pay a lower rate that might lessen your monthly payment, why wouldn’t you?

 You need to understand every aspect of your financial situation.
 From how much you earn to how you’re spending your money, every last detail is important.

 With an understanding of your finances, you’ll always know what makes the most sense for you and your money.

 Learning from you past mistakes is one of the most critical money habits you can form.
 Even the most successful people make financial mistakes from time to time.
 For example, maybe you buried yourself in store card debt.
 Or maybe you “bit off more than you could chew” with a car loan.